 Using Cans for EMI Shielding on Your PCB

 Did you ever play Operation?
 The game where you had to fish little pieces out of an awkward looking body without touching the edges of the slot.
-When you did, your failure was broadcasted to everyone as a horrible buzzer went off.
-Obviously, it was one of my favorites.
+When you hit an edge, your failure was broadcasted to everyone as a horrible buzzer went off.

-Since then, in every engineering and IT job I’ve held, I’ve been the designated “surgeon” in “PCB Operation” (Grown-up Operation for electrical engineers).
+Since then, in every engineering and IT job I’ve held, I’ve been the designated “surgeon” in “PCB Operation” (Operation for electrical engineers).
 However, in this game, there is no buzzer, just dead components if they are incorrectly removed from a module, board, or out of tight casings.
-This seems to be one of the side effects of having dainty (some would even say elfin) fingers in a field primarily staffed by more senior guys.

 ESD shields are not the same as PCB EMI shielding, so we were very lucky to get two birds with one stone when we added protective shielding to our board.
-To protect your Printed Boards, it’s important to understand how a can shield works when you’re planning board level shielding and certification testing.
+To protect your Printed Boards, it’s important to understand how a can electronic shielding when you’re planning board level shielding and certification testing.

 What is a can?

-EMI can shields may also be called cans, cages, covers, or lids, depending on where you look for .
+EMI can shields or other EMI shielding may also be called cans, cages, covers, or lids, depending on where you look for parts.
 They are basically metal boxes that attach to your Printed Circuit Board to enclose part of the circuitry on the surface.

 The metal used depends on your application and the price you’re willing to pay.
 I recommend talking directly to a manufacturer to be sure you’ll get the right material for your product.
 The usual options are: